 Is Cusco Safe for Solo Female Travelers?

-If you’re a solo female traveler planning a trip to Cusco, you’re probably wondering about safety.
+If you’re a solo female traveler planning a trip to Cusco, you are probably wondering about a few extra things that our male counterparts tend not to worry about.

-But let me assure you, Cusco is a fantastic city for solo travelers, and with the right precautions, you’ll feel empowered and safe during your adventure.
+So, from my experience, Cusco is a fantastic city for solo travelers, which is in accordance with the statistics.
+With a few precautions, youโll feel empowered and safe during your stay here.

 Safety Tips Specific to Solo Female Travelers